Divyanshu9Singh-arc/Mini-Project/README.md

 # Task
-These are the task given by the #CodeAlpha to complete the internship.
+These are the task done in the summer vacation.